Siam Society: Auditorium

 In 1931, Ahamad Ebrahim Nana, a businessman of Indian origin born in Thonburi, gifted the Society 3 rai (0.48 hectare) of land on the outskirts of Bangkok.
 A building, consisting largely of an auditorium and library, was designed by Edward Healy, a British architect, and officially opened on 28 February 1933.
-The auditorium has a high ceiling and three-metre-high glass doors on each long side that open on to the gardens.
+The auditorium has a high ceiling and three-metre-high glass doors on each long side that open onto the gardens.
 A stage is located at the far end, and the interior is decorated with antique carved woodwork from Southeast Asia.